 Behind a proxy, Shotgun Web App, SG Toolkit, RV, and SG Desktop should work normally.
-However, Shotgun is a cloud platform that has an wide range of IPs, that can be dynamic, so any whitelisting approach represent a challenge.
+However, Shotgun is a cloud platform that has a wide range of IPs, that can be dynamic, so any allowing list approach represents a challenge.

 What kind of proxy should I use?